craftpulse/craft-tick-box/README.md

         composer require percipioglobal/checkbox-search-list

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Checkbox Search List.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Tick Box.

-## Checkbox Search List Overview
+## Tick Box Overview

--Insert text here-
+Do you ever had quite a long list of checkboxes and hard to find the ones you need?
+Tick Box helps you to make it easier for the editor to find his version or even select / deselect all.

-## Configuring Checkbox Search List
+## Configuring Tick Box

--Insert text here-

-## Using Checkbox Search List

--Insert text here-
+You only need to install the plugin and use Tick Box as a field.
+You will see the options to add, which is exactly the same as the regular Checkbox list from Craft.

-## Checkbox Search List Roadmap
+## Tick Box Roadmap

-Some things to do, and ideas for potential features:

-* Release it
+To be announced

 Brought to you by [percipio.london](https://percipio.london)